Abdominal obesity: Management

 A permanent routine of exercise, eating healthily, and, during periods of being overweight, consuming the same number or fewer calories than used will prevent and help fight obesity.
 A single pound of fat yields approximately 3500 calories of energy (32 000 kJ energy per kilogram of fat), and weight loss is achieved by reducing energy intake, or increasing energy expenditure, thus achieving a negative balance.
 Adjunctive therapies which may be prescribed by a physician are orlistat or sibutramine, although the latter has been associated with increased cardiovascular events and strokes and has been withdrawn from the market in the US, the UK, the EU, Australia, Canada, Hong Kong, and Thailand.

 A 2006 study published in the International Journal of Sport Nutrition and Exercise Metabolism suggests that combining cardiovascular (aerobic) exercise with resistance training is more effective than cardiovascular training alone in getting rid of abdominal fat.
 An additional benefit to exercising is that it reduces stress and insulin levels, which reduce the presence of cortisol, a hormone that leads to more belly fat deposits and leptin resistance.

-Self-motivation by understanding the risks associated with abdominal obesity is widely regarded as being far more important than worries about cosmetics.
-In addition, understanding the health issues linked with abdominal obesity can help in the self-motivation process of losing the abdominal fat.
-As mentioned above, abdominal fat is linked with cardiovascular disease, diabetes, and cancer.
-Specifically it is the deepest layer of belly fat (the fat that cannot be seen or grabbed) that poses health risks, as these "visceral" fat cells produce hormones that can affect health (e.g. increased insulin resistance and/or breast cancer risk).
-The risk increases considering the fact that they are located in the proximity or in between organs in the abdominal cavity.
-For example, fat next to the liver drains into it, causing a fatty liver, which is a risk factor for insulin resistance, setting the stage for type 2 diabetes.
-However, visceral fat is more responsive to the circulation of catecholamines.
+Age-related increases in central adiposity are strongly linked to a progressive decline in basal metabolic rate and loss of lean body mass in adult males.
+To effectively reduce visceral fat and maintain metabolic health, structured physical activity combining both aerobic and resistance training is recommended.

 In the presence of type 2 diabetes, the physician might instead prescribe metformin and thiazolidinediones (rosiglitazone or pioglitazone) as antidiabetic drugs rather than sulfonylurea derivatives.
 Thiazolidinediones may cause slight weight gain but decrease "pathologic" abdominal fat (visceral fat), and therefore may be prescribed for diabetics with central obesity.

-Thiazolidinedione has been associated with heart failure and increased cardiovascular risk; so it has been withdrawn from the market in Europe by EMA in 2010.
+Thiazolidinedione has been associated with heart failure and increased cardiovascular risk; so it has been withdrawn from the market in Europe by EMA as of 2010.

+New clinical guidelines support the use of glucagon-like-peptide-1 receptor agonists, such as semaglutide, for adults with abdominal obesity who have not been able to achieve adequate weight reduction with lifestyle modifications.
+These medications have largely replaced the use of other anti-diabetic drugs for weight loss.
+GLP-1 agonists have shown clinically meaningful reductions in body weight and abdominal obesity, and demonstrated improvements in cardiovascular health in randomized trials.

+For patients unresponsive to lifestyle and medication management of abdominal obesity, metabolic and bariatric surgical options exist.
+These include sleeve gastrectomy and Roux-en-Y gastric bypass surgery.
+These surgical options are effective in patients with severe abdominal obesity without significant comorbidities.
+Surgery leads to substantial reductions in abdominal obesity, waist circumference, and is associated with improvements in type 2 diabetes mellitus, hypertension, and other complications associated with abdominal obesity.